ROK Around The Christmas Tree!

 In addition to the COB panels, 2 models of replacement COB LED bulbs are available:

 Ideal for installing into door panels, number plate lights, foot well lighting, courtesy lights, map lights and many other applications.

-Easy installation with no modification required just simply plug & play.
+Easy installation with no modification required… Just simply plug and play.

-For more information and full specifications head to the product page
+For more information and full specifications head to the LED Interior Light Upgrades product page.

 A Quick Look – LUX vs Lumens